Jarom-Pack/pomodoro/readme.md

-This is an extension meant to help people with a time-management system called the "pomodoro technique", where you switch between work and break timers.
+This is an extension meant to help people with a time-management system called the "pomodoro technique", where you switch between work and short break timers to help you:

+-Manage distractions and control your time

+-Maintain motivation

+-Decrease mental fatigue

 (For more information on the pomodoro system, read this article: https://en.wikipedia.org/wiki/Pomodoro_Technique)